List of children of General Hospital: Danny Morgan

 Danny Morgan is the son of Jason Morgan and Sam McCall.

-Casting

 Gage and Gavin had the role initially in 2012 before being replaced by Jaxon and Jakob Kring from 2012 to 2014.
 Due to child labor laws and the amount of scenes Danny had, Claire and Juliette were cast, and alternated scenes with Jaxon and Jakob in 2012.
 Caden and Corben Rothweiler were cast from 2014 to 2015.
 Braiden and Dylan Kazowski were cast from 2015 to 2016.
 TK Weaver was cast from 2016 to May 2019.
 On May 31, 2019, Porter Fasullo took over the role.

-Storylines
+As of 2023, teen actor/Chicago native Asher Antonyzyn is currently portraying the role of Danny Morgan.

 Danny Morgan was born onscreen in June 2012.
-Danny is initially believed to be the son of Sam's alleged rapist, Franco.
-He is switched at birth by Todd Manning and Heather Webber with Téa Delgado's stillborn son, Victor Lord III.
+Danny is initially believed to be the son of Sam's alleged rapist, Franco after Heather Webber switches the paternity test.
+He is switched at birth by Todd Manning and Heather with Téa Delgado's stillborn son, Victor Lord III.
 Téa takes him home to Llanview, and Jason later figures out Sam's baby was switched with Téa's.
 Heather kidnaps the baby, and Jason and Sam rescue their son, naming him in honor of his adoptive uncle, Danny McCall, and great-grandfather, Edward Quartermaine.
 Danny is diagnosed with leukemia on his first birthday.
 When Danny does not respond to treatment, Sam looks for a bone marrow donor.
 Julian Jerome gives a bone marrow transplant, saving his grandson's life.

-Aiden Spencer
+Aiden Webber

-Aiden Spencer is the son of Lucky Spencer and Elizabeth Webber.
+Aiden Webber is the son of Lucky Spencer and Elizabeth Webber.
 From 2011 to 2012, the role was played by Titus Jackson, real-life son to Jonathan Jackson, who played his on-screen father, Lucky.
 Jason David took over the role in 2012.
+Colin Cassidy assumed the role during the September 30, 2024, episode.

-Aiden is born onscreen in July 2010 and is originally believed to be Nikolas Cassadine's son after Helena switches a paternity test.
+Aiden is introduced in July 2010 and is originally believed to be Nikolas Cassadine's son after Helena switches a paternity test.
 Aiden is kidnapped by Franco and given to his mother.
 Lucky finds Aiden and returns him to Elizabeth and Nikolas.
 Elizabeth gets another DNA test, which confirms Lucky is his father.
 She tells Lucky and Nikolas months later, and Nikolas briefly kidnaps Aiden before returning him to Elizabeth and Lucky.
 When Aiden is diagnosed with immune thrombocytopenic purpura, he receives a blood transfusion from his aunt Lulu and fully recovers.
-In 2018-19, Aiden is harshly bullied in school because the class assumes he might be gay.
+In 2018–19, Aiden is harshly bullied in school because the class assumes he might be gay.
 His cousin Charlotte Cassadine is found to be one of the main instigators.
 His brother Cameron defends him, and Elizabeth and Franco try to get his teacher, Willow, to step in and intervene.
 Elizabeth chooses to accept Aiden if he ever comes out as gay.